 - Adequately prepare for the LSAT.
-Plan to take it just once since all scores are reported to law schools.
+Try to take it just once since all scores are reported to law schools.

 - Begin researching law schools.
 Develop a tentative list.

-- Take the LSAT in June.
-Only take the LSAT if you are prepared and satisfied with practice exam scores.
+- Take the LSAT in June or July*.
+Only take it if you are prepared and satisfied with practice exam scores.

 - Continue researching law schools and narrow your list.